Advisory Council

 Texas Department of Family and Protective Services (Retired)

-She worked as an investigator, a contract manager, a trainer and a specialist in a grant-funded prevention program based on the Healthy Families model.
+She worked as an investigator, a contract manager, a trainer, and a specialist in a grant-funded prevention program based on the Healthy Families model.
 She has also led a class for children with autism and worked as a Case Manager for Tarrant County Meals on Wheels.

 Susan’s husband, Bob, is an engineer and an Adjunct Professor at UTA.
-They are the proud parents of 5 adult children and 8 grandchildren ranging in age from 5 to 20.
-When not involved with her very talented and busy children and grandchildren, Susan spends her time singing in the church choir and acting and as prop mistress for Southwest Reprise Theater in Fort Worth.
+They are the proud parents of 5 adult children and eight grandchildren aged 5 to 20.
+When not involved with her very talented and busy children and grandchildren, Susan sings in the church choir and acts as prop mistress for Southwest Reprise Theater in Fort Worth.
+Susan is pleased to be able to share her experience with SBA.

 Joe Woodard